Digital-Defiance/StarRealmsAssistant/README.md

 Especially as a free tool, we make no guarantees, waranty, or promises of bug-free accuracy or that we will implement all suggestions.
 Our time is limited and this project is made and run for free.
 If you'd like to donate to [Digital Defiance](https://digitaldefiance.org) to facilitate specific features or support development, that would be greatly appreciated.
 Donations will not be refunded and we make no guarantees that a donation will ensure a requested change is made, though we will certainly make the effort if possible.

-Please note that the Unofficial Dominion Assistant is not affiliated with or endorsed by the makers of Dominion or Donald X Vaccarino.
-This application is a fan-built project created to enhance your gameplay experience and requires ownership of the physical Dominion game to use.
+Please note that the Unofficial Star Realms Assistant is not affiliated with or endorsed by the makers of Star Realms or Wise Wizard Games.
+This application is a fan-built project created to enhance your gameplay experience and requires ownership of the physical Star Realms game to use.
 It does not allow you to play without having the original game.
-The use of the Dominion logo is intended solely for personal use to support the Dominion community and should be considered under the _Fair Use Doctrine_.
+The use of the Star Realms logo is intended solely for personal use to support the Star Realms community and should be considered under the _Fair Use Doctrine_.

 ### Fair Use Doctrine